← All posts Abstract illustration of a wireframe network of interlocking nodes, one glowing brighter than the rest

 What should enterprises track in UK AI policy for the rest of 2026?

 Four things.
 The AI Growth Labs sector rollout — legal services applications open in summer 2026, with further sectors to be named.
 The DRCF consultation on AI risk-management tools, closing 2 September 2026, which will shape future assessment criteria.
 ICO enforcement activity, which is where the sector-based model develops teeth.
-And the sovereign AI programme's build-out, including how open-weight frontier models change what UK-controlled AI capability means in practice.
+And the sovereign AI programme's build-out, including how open-weight leading models change what UK-controlled AI capability means in practice.

 How does UK AI regulation differ from the EU AI Act?